 You are a member of your Minerva House, exactly the same as the students who are members.
-Faculty, students and staff members have the same privileges (except that only students can live there)!
-You can join a committee, hold an event, have office hours there, hang out, cook in the House, etc.
+Faculty, students and staff members have the same privileges (except that only students can live there).
+You can join a committee, hold an event, have office hours there, cook in the House, etc.

 What can I do in my House?
 What House resources are available to me?

-How can I tell if an event is appropriate for Minerva funding versus, say, IEF?
+How can I tell if an event is appropriate for Minerva funding versus, say, IEG?

 How do I reserve space in the House and get House funds?

-Go to the main Minerva webpage – there are links for reserving rooms and applying for funds at the bottom.
+Go to the main Minerva webpage – there is a link for reserving space and applying for funds.
 Funding requests are approved by House Councils.
 Once approved, Michelle Pawlowski in the Minerva Programs Office will help with ordering food, processing purchases, a/v, furniture set up, etc.

 Do I have access to all the Houses?